Julie London: Personal life

 In 1947, London married actor/producer Jack Webb.
 Their relationship was based partly on their common love of jazz.
 They had two daughters, Stacy and Lisa.
 London and Webb divorced in 1954.
 Julie married Bobby Troup in 1959.
+London had three children with Troup: Kelly and twins boys Jody and Reese Troup.
+Their daughter, Kelly, appeared in episodes of the TV series Emergency! as a child.
 Jack Webb died December 23, 1982.
 Stacy Webb died in a traffic accident in 1996, one day after her mother's 70th birthday.

 Withdrawn and introverted despite her public persona, London rarely granted media interviews and never discussed the breakup of her marriage to Webb.

 Death

 London was a chain smoker from the age of 16 and at times smoked in excess of three packs of cigarettes per day.
 She suffered a stroke in 1995 and remained in poor health for the following five years.
-In late 1999, she was diagnosed with lung cancer but decided to forego treatment due to her weakened physical state.
+In late 1999, she was diagnosed with lung cancer but decided to forgo treatment due to her weakened physical state.
 On October 17, 2000, London was rushed from her home to the Encino-Tarzana Regional Medical Center after choking and struggling to breathe.
-She died in the hospital in the early morning hours of October 18 (her late husband's birthday) of what was later determined to be cardiac arrest; she was 74.
+She died in the hospital in the early morning hours of October 18 of what was later determined to be cardiac arrest; she was 74.

 London was cremated and buried next to Troup in the Courts of Remembrance Columbarium of Providence at Forest Lawn-Hollywood Hills Cemetery in Los Angeles.
 Her star on the Hollywood Walk of Fame (for recording) is at 7000 Hollywood Boulevard in Los Angeles.